Raymay3/IDX-Exchange/README.md

 ### Week 3

+* Combined monthly CRMLS Sold datasets and filtered to residential single-family properties.
+* Removed properties located outside California.
-* Removed columns containing 100% missing values.
+* Removed columns containing 100% missing values and variables exceeding the missing-data threshold.
-* Removed variables with more than 50% missing data.
-* Imputed remaining missing values using median and mode strategies.
-* Removed identifier variables and data leakage features.
+* Removed identifier variables and known data leakage features.
+* Removed invalid sale-price observations.
 * Engineered additional predictive property features.
-* Added school district information using a spatial join with California school district boundaries.
+* Added school district information using a spatial join with California School District Areas (2024–2025).
+* Resolved overlapping school district boundaries by retaining Unified districts where available and High School districts otherwise.
+* Created a chronological training, validation, and testing framework.
+* Used May 2026 as the validation period and June 2026 as the final testing period.
+* Applied sale-price outlier filtering independently to the training, validation, and testing periods using cutoffs learned from the training data.
+* Learned missing-value imputation values from the training data only.
+* Target encoded school district information using 5-fold out-of-fold encoding for the training set.
-* One-hot encoded selected categorical variables.
+* One-hot encoded remaining low-cardinality categorical variables.
-* Standardized continuous numerical features.
+* Standardized continuous numerical features using parameters learned from the training data only.
-* Created a chronological train/test split using the most recent month as the testing set and a configurable training window preceding the test month (initially set to 5 months).
-* Removed the top 0.5% of training sale prices after the chronological split to reduce the influence of extreme outliers while preserving an unbiased testing dataset.
-* Exported cleaned training and testing datasets for model development.
+* Exported cleaned training, validation, and testing datasets for model development.

 ## Preprocessing Highlights

-Week 3 preprocessing included:

-- Removed columns with 100% missing values.
-- Removed variables containing more than 50% missing observations.
-- Imputed remaining missing values using median (numerical) and mode (categorical) strategies.
+The final preprocessing pipeline includes:

+- California-only residential single-family property filtering.
-- Removed identifier variables and project-designated data leakage features (`ListPrice` and `OriginalListPrice`).
+- Removal of identifiers and project-designated leakage features (`ListPrice` and `OriginalListPrice`).
-- Engineered four additional predictive property features.
+- Four engineered property features:
+  - `PropertyAge`
+  - `BathroomBedroomRatio`
+  - `LivingAreaPerBedroom`
+  - `LotSizePerLivingArea`
+- Detailed geographic information from California school district boundaries.
-- Added school district information through a geographic spatial join.
+- Leakage-safe school district target encoding using 5-fold out-of-fold encoding.
-- One-hot encoded selected low-cardinality categorical variables.
+- One-hot encoding for remaining low-cardinality categorical variables.
+- Training-derived missing-value imputation and feature scaling.
+- A chronological **training / validation / testing** design.
-- Standardized continuous numerical predictor variables.
+- **103 final predictor features**.
-- Created a chronological training/testing split using the most recent month as the testing dataset and a configurable training window (initially five months) immediately preceding it.
-- Removed the top 0.5% of training sale prices after the chronological split to reduce the impact of extreme outliers without modifying the testing dataset.

 ### Week 4

-* Loaded the cleaned training and testing datasets produced during preprocessing.
+* Loaded the cleaned training, validation, and testing datasets produced during preprocessing.
 * Trained a baseline Linear Regression model.
 * Generated predictions on the testing dataset.
 * Evaluated model performance using MAE, RMSE, R², MAPE, and MdAPE.